Microlocal analysis of Doppler Synthetic Aperture Radar

 Finally, for the time being, we make the following simplifying assumption:

-\begin{assumption} Start-stop approximation: The speed of wave propagation is so large, relative to the motion of the transceiver along $\gamma$, that the point where the wave is detected by the receiver after scattering off the terrain is the same as where the transmitter emitted it. \end{assumption}
+\begin{assumption} The speed of wave propagation is so large, relative to the motion of the transceiver along $\gamma$, that the point where the wave is detected by the receiver after scattering off the terrain is the same as where the transmitter emitted it. \end{assumption}

 The start-stop approximation is common in range-based SAR.
 There, the emitted wave consists of a chain of short duration pulses and, at least for airborne systems, the speed of the platform is small relative to the speed of light; see \cite{Tsy09,CB2011} for further discussion.
-In our set-up, the start-stop approximation at first glance seems much harder to justify: rather than using short duration/wide bandwidth pulses, it uses a long duration/narrow bandwidth signal, idealized as a continuous wave (CW).
-We make this assumption because the calculations needed for the microlocal techniques employed here become far more complicated without it.
+In our setup, the start-stop approximation at first glance seems much harder to justify: rather than using short duration pulses { (typically with complex spectra)}, it uses a long duration/narrow bandwidth signal, idealized as continuous wave (CW).
+We make this assumption because the calculations needed for the microlocal techniques used become far more complicated without it.
 However, we are able to partially justify the start-stop approximation for DSAR, {\it ex post facto}, by showing that the canonical relations associated to the linearized forward scattering map are either structurally stable (in the case of a circular flight path) or robust to a first-order correction (in the case of a linear flight path, as shown in Sec. \ref{sec beyond}).